api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 By updating a beacon set, we aggregate the values and timestamps of the constituent beacons.
 The typical dAPI refers to a beacon set of multiple sources.
-Modifying the underlying beacon set updates also the dAPI value.
+Modifying the underlying beacon set also updates the dAPI value.

 <!-- NOTE: Source = https://excalidraw.com/#json=KlQJo32mDFkDGyydpyxbk,l6L2eSDpBlCCB9j2Ecu9pw -->
 <img src="./dapi-overview.svg" />

 ### Off-chain Components

-There are a few off-chain components which are used to keep dAPI values up to
+There are several off-chain components that are used to keep dAPI values up to
 date:

 1. [Airnode feed](https://github.com/api3dao/signed-api/tree/main/packages/airnode-feed) -
-   Deployed by the data provider themselves, Airnode feed continuously queries the API of the data provider, processes the response and signs it by the Airnode wallet.
+   Deployed by the data providers themselves, Airnode feed continuously queries the API of the data provider, processes the response, and signs it with the Airnode wallet.
 The cryptographically signed data is then pushed to Signed APIs.
 2. [Signed API](https://github.com/api3dao/signed-api/tree/main/packages/signed-api) -
    Signed API accepts signed data from API providers and provides an API layer for off-chain querying.
 3. [Airseeker](https://github.com/api3dao/airseeker) - Airseeker is an API3 push
    oracle.
-It monitors the off-chain and on-chain data and causes an update is needed.
+It monitors the off-chain and on-chain data and triggers an update when needed.

-All of these tools are open sourced for transparency.
+All of these tools are open-sourced for transparency.

 ### Update Schedule

 dAPIs are updated based on the configured update parameters.
 An update is performed whenever a dAPI value exceeds the allowed threshold or the feed was not updated for a long time.
-The latter is called as heartbeat update.
+The latter is called a heartbeat update.

 ## OEV Updates

 After a dAPI is updated, the changed value is reflected across all protocols that use the particular dAPI.
-We call these "base feed updates" to differentiate them from the OEV updates, which are dApp specific.
-These are made by the searchers who win the auction on OEV Network.
+We call these "base feed updates" to differentiate them from the OEV updates, which are dApp-specific.
+These are made by the searchers who win auctions on the OEV Network.

-For dApps, OEV is an extension to base feeds, supported by Api3ReaderProxyV1 contract.
-This contract is a simple proxy that reads the value either from the base feed or the OEV feed, whatever is fresher.
+For dApps, OEV is an extension to base feeds, supported by the Api3ReaderProxyV1 contract.
+This contract is a simple proxy that reads the value either from the base feed or the OEV feed, whichever is fresher.

 <!-- NOTE: Source = https://excalidraw.com/#json=YBOgsQx3LnXa_ct_qkAUr,W0k3A5A4Ln6BhECwl4OB6A -->
 <img src="./oev-proxy.svg" />

-The OEV feed is specific to the dApp and its update only reflects the price for the dApp which uses this proxy.
-This is accomplished by proxy having an immutable dApp ID field.
-This allows for separate auctions being held for each dApp.
+The OEV feed is specific to the dApp, and its update only reflects the price for the dApp that uses this proxy.
+This is accomplished by the proxy having an immutable dApp ID field.
+This allows separate auctions to be held for each dApp.

-To guarantee searchers exclusivity privilege to capture OEV, the base feed updates are delayed.
-Searchers are bidding for real-time data which can be used to update OEV feed.
-By winning an auction, searcher is guaranteed that the data is fresher than the base feed.
+To guarantee searchers' exclusivity privilege to capture OEV, the base feed updates are delayed.
+Searchers bid for real-time data that can be used to update the OEV feed.
+By winning an auction, a searcher is guaranteed that the data is fresher than the base feed.

 ### OEV Feed

-OEV feed is derived from the base feed by changing its beacons to OEV beacons.
+The OEV feed is derived from the base feed by changing its beacons to OEV beacons.

 An OEV beacon is derived from the base feed beacon by hashing its template ID using `keccak256`.
-This makes it possible to share the signed data for OEV beacons freely, because they can't be used to update the base feed.
-The Api3ServerV1OevExtension contract only allows them to be used only by the auction winner provided they paid the correct amount.
+This makes it possible to share the signed data for OEV beacons freely, because they cannot be used to update the base feed.
+The Api3ServerV1OevExtension contract allows them to be used only by the auction winner who has paid the correct amount.

 ::: info